Danny-sc/determ_workshop/docs/index.md

 )
 ```

 The 'sigmas' in our `targets` list represent the uncertainty we have about the observations.
 Note that in general we can also choose to include model uncertainty in the 'sigmas', to reflect how accurate we think our model is.
+For further discussion regarding model uncertainty, please see @bower2010galaxy, @vernon2018bayesian or @andrianakis2015bayesian.

 <infobutton id="displayTextunnamed-chunk-9" onclick="javascript:toggle('unnamed-chunk-9');">Show: More on how targets were set</infobutton>